 IMPORTANT PLACES TO VISIT IN SHIRDI

 This statue was installed on 7th October 1954.
 Above the statue is an open, silver umbrella.
-The front of the Mandir has an assembly hall where about 600 devotees can be accomadated.
-Here is the show - case where various things handled by Baba are kept.
+The front of the Mandir has an assembly hall where about 600 devotees can be accommodated.
+Here is the showcase where various things handled by Baba are kept.
 On the first floor of the Mandir are pictures depicting the life of Baba.

-The routine of the temple starts at 5 o'clock in the morning with Bhoopali, a morning song, and closes at 10 o'clock in the night after Shejarati is sung.
-Only on three occasions the temple is kept open overnight .ie. on Gurupoornima, Dassera, and Ramnavami.
-Every ThursDAY and on each fesitival, a Palakhi with Baba's photo is taken out from the temple.
+The routine of the temple starts at 5 a.m. with Bhoopali, a morning song, and closes at 10 o'clock in the night after Shejarati is sung.
+Only on three occasions, the temple is kept open overnight .ie. on Gurupoornima, Dassera, and Ramnavami.
+Every Thursday and on each festival, a Palakhi with Baba's photo is taken out from the temple.

-Shri Sai Baba came to Shridhi with a marriage procession.
+Shri Sai Baba came to Shirdi with a marriage procession.
 He stayed at Dwarkamai till the very end of his life.
 Dwarkamai is situated on the right side of the entrance of Samadhi Mandir.
 Here he solved problems of the people, cured their sickness and worries.
-Before Baba's arrival in Shridhi, Dwarkamai was an old mosque in a dilapidated condition.
+Before Baba arrived in Shridhi, Dwarkamai was an old mosque in a dilapidated condition.
 Baba turned it into Dwarkamai and proved that God is one.